Dylan-Stout/CompetitiveProgramming/README.md

 # Competitive Programming Java

-This repository will be used as a store of all my practice work for competitive programming: Algorithms, Data Structures, Machine Learning, Artifical Intelligence, and more.
+This repository will be used as a store of all my Java practice work for competitive programming: Algorithms, Data Structures, Machine Learning, Artifical Intelligence, and more.

 Hopefully others can learn from my failures (maybe some triumphs...maybe)